The Truth About Poverty In Britain Is Much Worse Than You Think

 You would have thought in one of the worlds wealthiest nations that eradicating absolute poverty would have been a defining challenge, a proud achievement to attain.
 Instead, the clock has been turned backwards.
 The government target of no child poverty by 2020 is no longer even an aspiration.
 In fact, the government even went as far as to scrap the 2020 child poverty targets for obvious embarrassing reasons.

-A report by savethechildren in 2014 makes depressing reading as it estimated that by 2020 another one million children will have reached poverty.
+A report by savethechildren in 2014 makes depressing reading as it estimated that by 2020 another one million children will have reached poverty (update – this number is on target as 500,000 were added by 2017).
 Each child has at least one parent accompanying them into poverty increasing the overall numbers significantly.
 The latest statistics show the projections are slightly behind reality already.